 A Lubar BBA degree in Accounting positions you for a career in public accounting (where you’ll provide tax, auditing, and consulting services to your company’s clients), corporate accounting (where you’ll work as part of a team that provides reliable financial data for management to make decisions), or non-profit or governmental accounting.

-The UWM Lubar School of Business is the leader in providing accounting graduates to international public accounting firms and major corporations headquartered in Wisconsin.
+The UWM Lubar College of Business is the leader in providing accounting graduates to international public accounting firms and major corporations headquartered in Wisconsin.

 Job titles of recent Lubar BBA-Accounting graduates